 It was 1995 and five friends found themselves at Cambridge Festival.

 They decided to sing some songs together ... magic happened and Daphne's Flight took off.

-Now, two decades later, five of the best singer/songwriters of their generation are gathering again – older, wiser and twice as powerful.
+Now, two decades later, five of the best singer/songwriters of their generation are gathering again – older, wiser and twice as inspirational.

-In 2017 they released their new album on the Fledgling Label on CD and Vinyl
+In 2017 they released their 2nd studio album 'Knows Time, Knows Change' on the Fledgling Label on CD and Vinyl

 HELEN WATSON www